angristan/awesome-stars/README.md

 - [hwayne/awesome-cold-showers](https://github.com/hwayne/awesome-cold-showers) - For when people get too hyped up about things
 - [aalhour/awesome-compilers](https://github.com/aalhour/awesome-compilers) - :sunglasses: Curated list of awesome resources on Compilers, Interpreters and Runtimes
 - [github/roadmap](https://github.com/github/roadmap) - GitHub public roadmap
-- [pyston/pyston_v1](https://github.com/pyston/pyston_v1) - A faster and highly-compatible implementation of the Python programming language.
-The code here is out of date, please follow our blog
+- [pyston/pyston_v1](https://github.com/pyston/pyston_v1) - The previous version of Pyston, a faster implementation of the Python programming language.
+Please use this link for the new repository:
 - [738/awesome-sushi](https://github.com/738/awesome-sushi) - 🍣 국내 스시 오마카세 맛집 리스트
 - [LappleApple/awesome-leading-and-managing](https://github.com/LappleApple/awesome-leading-and-managing) - Awesome List of resources on leading people and being a manager.
 Geared toward tech, but potentially useful to anyone.
 - [MuxaJlbl4/Awesome-PlayStation-Vita](https://github.com/MuxaJlbl4/Awesome-PlayStation-Vita) - List of awesome stuff for PlayStation Vita